-Nazanin's family and she herself expressed concern in February of 2020 that Nazanin had contracted the highly dangerous novel coronavirus, COVID-19.
-"I feel very bad in fact," she said.
+Nazanin and her family expressed concern in February of 2020 that she had contracted the highly dangerous novel coronavirus, COVID-19.
+"I feel very bad in fact," Nazanin said.
 "It is a strange cold.
 Not like usual.
 I know the kinds of cold I normally have, how my body reacts.
 This is different.
 I am just as bad as I was.
 I often get better after three days.
 But with this there is no improvement.
 I haven't got one bit better."
 She added that she had had a very sore throat and intermittent fever, as well as breathing difficulties and general pains and fatigue, and was not tested for the virus.
-A spokesman for Iran's judiciary claimed that she was healthy and not suffering from COVID-19.
+A spokesman for Iran's judiciary claimed Nazanin was healthy and not suffering from COVID-19.